Papers

 Faithful Expression of Uncertainty in LLMs

 The paper investigates the capacity of LLMs to express their intrinsic uncertainty in natural language responses.
 The authors posit that such expressions—often through hedging language—can improve the trustworthiness of LLMs by better aligning the decisiveness of their answers with their underlying confidence.
-This study provides a detailed examination of LLM performances on conveying uncertainty and proposes a new metric to quantify this ability.
+This paper provides a detailed examination of LLM performances on conveying uncertainty and proposes a new metric to quantify this ability.

 Problem Statement and Contributions

-Large language models are known for their high fluency and persuasiveness, which can sometimes result in confidently delivered but incorrect answers.
+LLMs are known for their high fluency and persuasiveness, which can sometimes result in confidently delivered but incorrect answers.
 This issue is particularly problematic in knowledge-intensive question answering (QA) tasks, where users might overly rely on the model’s outputs.
 The authors argue that one way to mitigate this problem is for LLMs to verbalize their uncertainty directly within their generated responses.

 The paper makes the following key contributions: